 Our teachers demonstrate a strong respect for and love of children.
 It is our intention to create a nurturing and harmonious environment for all the children.
 We focus on teaching imaginatively through the arts as a way to enliven learning, and practice an intentional honoring of each child’s physical and emotional needs, respecting that progress happens at the pace that is right for the individual child.
+We strive to foster authentic human experiences and to provide a space free of commercial images and media use during class time.
 We value open communication with parents to help us provide this environment.

 BEGINNINGS AND GROWTHLilac Children’s Garden was conceived by Rochester parents to bring the influence of Waldorf education to homeschooling families.